 Suspects and detainees in the "Eagle's Flight" claimed to have been slapped, punched and beaten with truncheons and held in a painful position in detention premises of the High Court in Podgorica as well as during the transportation for investigation from 11 to 15 September 2006, of which there is medical documentation.
-To 11 to 15 September 2006 they filed
+From 11 to 15 September 2006 they filed criminal

-174 In preparing this report, as noted above, Human Rights Action has used data on cases of torture from the media, its earlier reports and own archives, as well as information received from basic courts (first instance judgments in cases of torture and ill-treatment committed by public officials) and the Supreme State Prosecutor of Montenegro.
-175 In the record of interrogation of suspect A.S. of 11 September 2006, record of interrogation of suspect N.Lj. of 11 September 2006, record of interrogation of suspect V.S. of 15 September 2006 and record of interrogation of suspect R.D. of 12 September 2006, the investigating judge of the High Court in Podgorica Miroslav Bašović included their statements that they had been tortured in the police and Remand Prison and also noted injuries in N.Lj. and R.D. including bruises and abrasions suffered as a result of the beating by Montenegrin police officers.
-For details about the medical records and established injuries see the report of the Committee for the Prevention of Torture of the Council of Europe (CPT) on 2008 visit to Montenegro, p.
+In preparing this report, as noted above, Human Rights Action has used data on cases of torture from the media, its earlier reports and own archives, as well as information received from basic courts (first instance judgments in cases of torture and ill-treatment committed by public officials) and the Supreme State Prosecutor of Montenegro.
+177 In the record of interrogation of suspect A.S. of 11 September 2006, record of interrogation of suspect V.S. of 15September 2006 and record of interrogation of suspect R.D. of 12September 2006, the investigating judge of the High Court in Podgorica Miroslav Bašović included their statements that they had been tortured in the police and Remand Prison and also noted injuries in N.Lj. and R.D. including bruises and abrasions suffered as a result of the beating by Montenegrin police officers.
+For details about the medical recordsand established injuries see the report of the Committee for the Prevention of Torture of the Council of Europe (CPT) on 2008 visit to Montenegro, p.
 24 and especially FN 16.

-criminal complaints on the record of the High Court in Podgorica against authorized officers of the Montenegrin police unknown to them, who took part in the operation "Eagle's Flight" for the criminal acts of Extortion of Statement under Art.
+complaints on the record of the High Court in Podgorica against authorized officers of the Montenegrin police unknown to them, who took part in the operation "Eagle's Flight" for the criminal acts of Extortion of Statement under Art.
 166 of Criminal Code and Ill-treatment and Torture under Art.
 167 of the Criminal Code.
-After the initial filing of criminal charges, victims amended the charges four times and thus continuously urged the State Prosecutor's Office to take action on the initial charges.
-176
+After the initial filing of criminal charges, victims amended the charges four times and thus continuously urged the state prosecutor's office to take action on the initial charges.